Toyota Prius Review

 Toyota Prius: what would you like to read next?

 The Toyota Prius’ odd styling might make it look like some kind of futuristic spaceship but its tried-and-tested hybrid system makes it incredibly cheap to run.
-You can also get it as an even more economical plug-in hybrid model but it’s much more expensive to buy and you’ll need somewhere to charge it regularly.
+You can also get it as an even more economical plug-in hybrid car but it’s much more expensive to buy and you’ll need somewhere to charge it regularly.

 The standard car’s interior might not look quite as quirky as its exterior but it’s still a far cry from the relatively mundane cabins you’ll find in a Hyundai Ioniq or Kia Niro.
 Thankfully, it’s all pretty easy to use and besides a few cheap-feeling plastics on entry-level models everything feels fairly solid.